IFRS 3 — Business Combinations

 Acquisition costs.
 Costs of issuing debt or equity instruments are accounted for under IAS 32 and IAS 39.
 All other costs associated with the acquisition must be expensed, including reimbursements to the acquiree for bearing some of the acquisition costs.
 Examples of costs to be expensed include finder's fees; advisory, legal, accounting, valuation and other professional or consulting fees; and general administrative costs, including the costs of maintaining an internal acquisitions department.
 [IFRS 3.53]

 Contingent consideration.
 Contingent consideration must be measured at fair value at the time of the business combination.
-If the amount of contingent consideration changes as a result of a post-acquisition event (such as meeting an earnings target), accounting for the change in consideration depends on whether the additional consideration is an equity instrument or cash or other assets paid or owed.
-If it is equity, the original amount is not remeasured.
-If the additional consideration is cash or other assets paid or owed, the changed amount is recognised in profit or loss.
-If the amount of consideration changes because of new information about the fair value of the amount of consideration at acquisition date (rather than because of a post-acquisition event) then retrospective restatement is required.
-[IFRS 3.58]
+If the amount of contingent consideration changes as a result of a post-acquisition event (such as meeting an earnings target), accounting for the change in consideration depends on whether the additional consideration is classified as an equity instrument or an asset or liability: [IFRS 3.58]

 Pre-existing relationships and reacquired rights